alexy4744/github-tutorial/README.md

-# GitHub Tutorial
+# GitHub Tutorial by Alex

-_by Alex_

 ---
 ## Git vs. GitHub

 Git allows for version control of your files.
 It allows you to save snapshots (commits) of your files throughout different file changes.
 Git does not depend on GitHub.
 It is local repository.

 GitHub, on the other hand, is a remote repository.
-It *requires* Git (unless you want to upload files manually).
-GitHub allows you to create remote repositories, where you can use Git to push your commits to the remote repository.
+It ***requires*** Git (unless you want to upload files manually).
+GitHub allows you to create remote repositories, where you can use Git to push your commits to a remote repository.
 Because it is a remote repository, it allows for collaboration with multiple people.

 ---
-## Initial Setup
+## Setting up your local repository

 To setup Git locally, `cd` into your folder and type `git init`, assuming you already have Git installed